 In what felt like my millionth trips to LA, it seemed about time I visit Santa Barbara and do the coastal drive from Malibu.
-We partnered with Genesis to test out the 2018 G80 (full review at the bottom of the post), to tour the city.
 If you’re wondering what to do in Santa Barbara, the answer is EVERYTHING and most of it is doable in a weekend, but who doesn’t want a full week in paradise?
 Most of the action centers around State Street, which has the majority of the shops, bars and restaurants in the area.
 It also borders the pier and beach, as well as “funk zone” where you can do the Urban Wine Trail and sample local vineyards.
 If you need help planning your trip make sure to stop by the Visitor Center at 1 Garden Street (across from the beach).
 They are incredibly helpful in helping you find the best hotel deals, plan your wine tour and other activities.
 Our complete guide below!

 What to do in Santa Barbara

 - Urban Wine Trail (most of the wineries are dog friendly)